Motorola S-record: Text line terminators

 SREC records are separated by one or more ASCII line termination characters so that each record appears alone on a text line.
 This enhances legibility by visually delimiting the records and it also provides padding between records that can be used to improve machine parsing efficiency.

 Programs that create HEX records typically use line termination characters that conform to the conventions of their operating systems.
 For example, Linux programs use a single LF character (line feed, 0x0A as ASCII character value) character to terminate lines, whereas Windows programs use a CR character (carriage return, 0x0D as ASCII character value) followed by a LF character.

 Record types

-The following table describes 10 possible S-records.
-S4 is reserved and not currently defined.
-S6 was originally reserved but was later redefined.
+The following table describes the 10 possible S-record types.

 Record order

 Although some Unix documentation states "the order of S-records within a file is of no significance and no particular order may be assumed", in practice most software has ordered the SREC records.
 The typical record order starts with a (sometimes optional) S0 header record, continues with a sequence of one or more S1/S2/S3 data records, may have one optional S5/S6 count record, and ends with one appropriate S7/S8/S9 termination record.